Registration is open!

-Duke Solid Organ Transplant Summit - VIRTUAL
+Duke Solid Organ Transplant Summit

-In an effort to educate healthcare providers on the latest scientific advancements around the perioperative care of solid organ transplant patients, Duke Surgery Office of Continuing Medical Education is pleased to support the planning and development of the 2021 Duke Solid Organ Transplant Summit.
-The Summit is a partnership between Duke Section of Surgical Sciences, the Duke Department of Medicine, and the Duke Department of Pediatrics to facilitate the multidisciplinary adoption of new research results and practice guidelines by regional healthcare providers who care for solid organ transplant patients; kidney, liver, heart and lung.
+In an effort to educate healthcare providers on the latest scientific advancements around the perioperative care of solid organ transplant patients, Duke Surgery Office of Continuing Medical Education is pleased to support the planning and development of the 2022 Duke Solid Organ Transplant Summit.
+The Summit is a partnership between Duke Department of Surgery, the Duke Department of Medicine, and the Duke Department of Pediatrics to facilitate the multidisciplinary adoption of new research results and practice guidelines by regional healthcare providers who care for solid organ transplant patients; kidney, liver, heart and lung.
 This unique regional program is affordable, accessible, and tailored to meet the demands of today's busy healthcare provider.
 The Solid Organ Transplant Summit will be a highly interactive format to include didactic sessions, presentation of current research, debate and discussion of interesting case studies, along with Q&A and take home decision support tools.

 After attending the Summit, participants should be able to:

 - Understand novel approaches to increase heart transplantation utilizing donors after cardiac death

 - Recognize potential applications and opportunities along with associated risks in combined bone marrow and solid organ transplantation

 - Learn how organ allocation systems and access to living donation impact transplant opportunities

 - Share expert driven insights into controversial issues, emerging techniques and future directions in solid organ transplant